eevelweezel/recipes/thing.md

 5 cloves garlic, peeled and crushed

-2-3 tomatoes (add extra if going with plant-based protein)
+2-4 tomatoes (add more if going with plant-based protein)

 1 cup gravy (vegan or brown)